microsoft/dstoolkit-kg-search/README.md

     COSMOS_DB_GRAPH=     # The graph collection in the above database that stores the KG COSMOS_DB_PASSWORD=  # The access key to the Cosmos DB
     ```
-    Then go to the `scripts` folder, and run the following command to create a keratoconus knowledge graph, cf. the ontology and knowledge graph introduced in the example search scenario discussion:
+    Then run the following command to create a keratoconus knowledge graph, cf. the ontology and knowledge graph introduced in the example search scenario discussion:
     ```
-    cd scripts
-    python initialize_graph.py
+    python scripts/initialize_graph.py
     ```

 7. Deploy the front-end UI and KG search API (both are Flask apps) locally or to Azure: